irtizak/scaffold/README.md

 * perform lint test using pylint
 * run unit tests using pytest

-The CD pipeline is triggered on pushing code to the repo.
+The CI pipeline is triggered on pushing code to the repo.